 Dog Bylaw 1352/15

 Dog Bylaw 1352/15 was amended on November 10, 2015, to allow potential provisions for Sturgeon County Council to designated certain areas as “off-leash areas”.
 No areas in Sturgeon County have yet been designated as off leash.
 The Bylaw applies to all multi-lot subdivisions and hamlets within Sturgeon County.
 Every resident being the owner of a dog residing in all multi-lot subdivisions and hamlets, is now required to obtain a license by applying through the County office.
 2016 dog licenses are available December 1, 2015 at a cost of $20.00 for neutered males and spayed females OR $30.00 for unneutered males and unspayed females.
-Application forms are available on the forms page under "Protective Services" as well as on our online portal.
+Application forms are available on the forms page under "Protective Services".

 Bylaw 1352/15 now includes stricter guidelines for owners of dogs that are deemed “Vicious”, including mandatory confinement, control, signage, and licensing.

 All Sturgeon County dog owners now face an offence and possible fine for allowing their dog to be a “nuisance”.
 Under Bylaw 1352/15.
 Fines under this section range from $300 to $1,000.

 Nuisance and Vicious Dog guidelines apply to all dogs in Sturgeon County.

 ||Sturgeon View Estate

 ||Upper Manor Pointe